K-4U/serverInfoProvider/README.md

 There is no API as of yet, however i am planning on adding one, so mods can add their own data.

 ## Documentation ##
-The mod works with standard [Minecraft UDP Query protocol](http://wiki.vg/Query).
 Make note that you do need to enable the query in the server settings for this mod to work.
-For the special data to work, you need to send a payload of integer value 8.
-After that, you request data by sending a json list of what you want.
-(Keep in mind that the entire handshake packet does not go longer than 10 bytes!
+All the data is sent in a JSON format

 ### Sending ###
 This list is in the format of either just strings, or objects with a key and args.
 For example, to request the time, you would send this: